 Andrew White Tuer (25 Dec 1838 – 24 Feb 1900) began as a stationer in London where, among other things, he invented Stickphast Paste and the popular Author’s Paper Pad (the first writing pad with detachable sheets).
 Tuer, with his partner Abraham Field, moved to 50 Leadenhall Street in 1868 and began the appropriately named Leadenhall Press.

-Tuer was an “omnivorous collector” who filled his house in Notting Hill with “books, engravings, clocks, china, silver and bric-a-brac of the most varied description” and the Leadenhall catalog, which was variously described as “eclectic and whimsical” or “quirky and charming,” tended to mirror his wide-ranging interests in typography, engraving, children’s literature and antiquarian subjects.
+Tuer was an “omnivorous collector” who filled his Notting Hill house with “books, engravings, clocks, china, silver and bric-a-brac of the most varied description” and the Leadenhall catalog, which was variously described as “eclectic and whimsical” or “quirky and charming,” tended to mirror his wide-ranging interests in typography, engraving, children’s literature and antiquarian subjects.
 Some highlights from the nearly 450 known items printed by the press include Luxurious Bathing (1879), Bartolozzi and His Works (1882), 1000 Quaint Cuts from Books of Other Days (1886), The History of the Horn-Book (1896) and Pages and Pictures from Forgotten Children’s Books (1898).

 Although now largely forgotten, Field and Tuer’s press was one of the most innovative publishers in late Victorian England.4